 Council has implemented strict protocols to ensure we comply with directions issued by government in relation to managing the COVID 19 risk.
 These protocols apply to our staff, our customers and visitors to our premises, and councillors alike.
 Some non-essential services have ceased altogether, others are still in operation but due to social distancing have added levels of complexity.
 Please be understanding that we will do our best to maintain services and help in what are unique and challenging circumstances.

-The Tenterfield Star newspaper database is now available through the Library Catalogue.
+The Tenterfield Star Database can be accessed via the Library Catalogue.

 Tenterfield Library Members have access to a number of databases that include computer training, reference material, eBooks and eAudiobooks, eMagazines and online videos.

 Members will need their borrower number (on back of library card) to access the databases.

 Scholarly collection of information covering a range of academic subject fields.
 With full text for more than 2,100 journals.

 Range of essays presenting multiple perspectives of a current issue.
 Provides overview, point, counterpoint, and critical thinking guide.

 Australian and NZ specific magazines, newspapers, newswires and reference books included to create a large collection of regional full text content.
 Examples of titles offered include: The Australian, The Herald Sun, The Daily Telegraph, The Courier Mail, Australia & World Affairs, Australia Country Report, Australian Geographic, Family Matters, Management, Marketing Bulletin, Time Australia, and many others.

 eBooks and eAudiobooks are available to borrow and download.
 Can be accessed through web browser on the computer, or through the App on iPads, smartphones or tablet devices.
 Contains Australian content.
 Audiobooks can be downloaded to MP3 players/iPods. eBooks can be downloaded onto computers through Adobe Digital Editions.
 Not available for Kindle eReaders.